Asthma during exercise

 • If you have a choice, exercise inside on cooler, dryer days.

-• If you are outside and it is cold, wear a thin, warm scarf loosely around your lower face to help warm the air you breathe.
+• If you are outside and it's cold, wear a thin, warm scarf loosely around your lower face to help warm the air you breathe.

 Use your reliever inhaler before activity

-Take 1 or 2 puffs of reliever medicine (usually blue-coloured) just before you start physical activity.
+If you're still using 2 separate inhalers, take 1 or 2 puffs of your reliever medicine (usually blue-coloured) several minutes before you start physical activity.
 If you need to take reliever medicine more than once after your initial puff, stop your activity session for that day.
 Using a spacer increases the effectiveness of metered dose inhalers (MDIs).

 Breathe – don't heave